SmartStepGroup/AwfulVideoStoreJava/README.md

 ##### Task #1.
 Extract and Override Factory Method
  - Move everything related to Session in LoginService to new method.
 Write tests on authorization
  - Do the same for SellingReportService.
-Write tests that only admin can see report.
+Write tests that only admin can see report

 ##### Task #2.
 Dependency Injection
  - Introduce ISession and use it in LoginService where authorize user